Hastilude: Joust

 In contrast to the tournament, which comprised teams of large numbers ranging over large tracts of land, the joust was fought between two individuals on horseback, in a small, defined ground often known as the lists.
 The two would ride at each other from opposite ends, charging with a couched lance.
-In the early fifteenth century, a barrier was introduced to keep the horses apart, to avoid collisions.
+In the early 15th century, a barrier was introduced to keep the horses apart, to avoid collisions.

 More informal jousting events would have several horsemen within the lists at once, where each waited to take up the challenge of another, although the aim remained for the joust to be a one-on-one duel.

 There were several types of joust, including some regional preferences or rules.
-For example, in fourteenth-century Germany, distinction was made between the Hohenzeuggestech, where the aim was to break the lance, and the Scharfrennen, where knights sought to unhorse their opponents.
+For example, in 14th century Germany, distinction was made between the Hohenzeuggestech, where the aim was to break the lance, and the Scharfrennen, where knights sought to unhorse their opponents.
 These types called for different lances (light in the former, heavy in the latter), and saddles (where the Scharfrennen called for saddles without front or rear supports, which would impede the fall).

-Jousts originally developed out of the charge at the beginning of the mêlée, but by the thirteenth century had become quite distinct from the tourney.
+Jousts originally developed out of the charge at the beginning of the mêlée, but by the 13th century it had become quite distinct from the tourney.
 That it was seen as a separate event, with its own rules and customs, is clear from historical documents such as Edward II of England's 1309 ban of all forms of hastilude except the joust.
 By the nature of its duel, and the discrete space required for the action, the joust became a popular spectator and ceremonial sport, with elaborate rituals developing around the whole event.

 Pas d'armes

 The pas d'armes or passage of arms was a type of chivalric hastilude that evolved in the late 14th century and remained popular through the 15th century.
 It involved a knight or group of knights (tenants or "holders") who would stake out a traveled spot, such as a bridge or city gate, and let it be known that any other knight who wished to pass (venants or "comers") must first fight, or be disgraced.
-If a traveling venant did not have weapons or horse to meet the challenge, one might be provided, and if the venan chose not to fight, he would leave his spurs behind as a sign of humiliation.
+If a traveling tenant did not have weapons or horse to meet the challenge, one might be provided, and if the tenant chose not to fight, he would leave his spurs behind as a sign of humiliation.
 If a lady passed unescorted, she would leave behind a glove or scarf, to be rescued and returned to her by a future knight who passed that way.